Fans Praise Justin Bieber For Being Honest About His Journey With His Faith And Anxiety

 “Don’t stop fighting the battle has already won.. fight for what you love and who you love don’t let fear and anxiety win..God has not given us a spirit of fear but of power love and of a sound mind!”

 On Bieber’s Instagram post, there were nearly 3 million likes and thousands of comments wishing the singer well.
-Many pointed out that it takes real courage to admit to the world that you’re struggling and it showed a definite sign of maturity.
+Many pointed out that it takes real courage to admit to the world that you’re struggling, and it showed a definite sign of maturity.

 “Words of a warrior with a purpose and light,” wrote Mikey Arana.